vchan2/vchan2.github.io/2020Calculus.md

 <a href="https://forms.gle/oiWbqJiuxr8SWy2A7"> Chapter 9 test submission </a>

-Chapter 9 quiz scheduled for Wednesday, April 14 - Monday, April 19.
+Chapter 9 quiz scheduled for Wednesday, April 14 - Wednesday, April 21.
 You should be proficient in relevant sections and in-class content (9.2 and 9.3 in the standard textbook, 9.3 in the extra handout).
 Specifically:
 * Be able to solve simple differential equations of the form dy/dx = F(x)
 * Be able to use a differential equation to find tangent lines
 * Know how to solve problems involving motion using differential equations